Manage Catalyst SD-WAN Security Objects and Security Profiles

 Certificate Revocation Status

 Defines whether the Online Certificate Status Protocol (OCSP) should be used to check the revocation status of the server certificate.
-The options are Enabled or Disabled.
+Available options include: Enabled or Disabled.

 Unknown Revocation Status

-Defines what the policy does, if the OCSP revocation status is unknown.
+Defines the policy action if the OCSP revocation status is unknown.

 • Drop: Drop traffic